From Labs to Life: Embodied Intelligence in the Wild

 - Submissions must strictly adhere to the CVPR 2026 Author Guidelines in terms of potential ethics issues and potential risks of negative social impacts.

-- Manuscripts should be between 4 and 8 pages in length (excluding references) using the CVPR 2026 submission template.
+- Manuscripts are limited to eight pages (excluding references) using the CVPR 2026 submission template.

 - To facilitate double-blind review, all manuscripts must be fully anonymized.